LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 Native Tab/Shift+Tab provide sequential focus.
 Previous/next target commands remain configurable and programmatic but are unbound by default.
-The defaults are Shift+Left/Right for same-heading-level contexts (structural siblings for unheaded contexts) and Shift+Up/Down for broaden/narrow; all bare arrows and typed-context cycling are unbound. `r` enters or toggles the mode outside an editing/widget context.
+The defaults are Shift+Left/Right for true siblings plus heading-backed peers at equal hierarchy depth regardless of authored rank, and Shift+Up/Down for broaden/narrow; all bare arrows and typed-context cycling are unbound. `r` enters or toggles the mode outside an editing/widget context.
 `Alt+r` is the reliable default exit from any supported target.
-Bare Escape is not an exit alias by default.
+Bare Escape is not an exit alias by default. `Shift+Escape` closes the visible status without exiting structural navigation; it passes through when the focused widget or application owns Escape.

 Tab, Shift+Tab, Enter, Space, bare arrows, and unconfigured modifier combinations always pass through.
 Shift+Arrow context commands also pass through for text editing, native selects, range/number inputs, radio groups, and ARIA composite widgets.
 Holding the separately configured `Alt` override invokes the structural arrow command deliberately.
+Once held, that override is permitted as an extra modifier on configured structural arrow commands even after focus leaves the widget, so continuous navigation does not require releasing and pressing `Alt` again.
+Other extra modifiers remain exact.
 Applications may declare ownership with `ownsKey` or the `data-openkeynav-key-owner` hook.

 An accepted structural command has precedence in OpenKeyNav's capture listener.
-Native-owned keys pass through untouched; otherwise an unaccepted key continues through OpenKeyNav's existing shortcut dispatcher and then to the page when no OpenKeyNav shortcut matches.
+Native-owned keys pass through untouched.
+While structural navigation is active, legacy `h`, configured `1`–`6`, and `s` commands are consumed without calling the heading or scrolling helpers, so they cannot create temporary focus stops.
+Application-owned character commands and system shortcuts using Alt/Ctrl/Meta pass through unchanged.
+Any other unaccepted key continues through OpenKeyNav's existing shortcut dispatcher and then to the page when no OpenKeyNav shortcut matches.
 Entering click, move, or menu mode exits structural navigation first.